-- To ensure that Secure Boot cannot be easily circumvented, some kernel features are disabled when running under Secure Boot. - Boot loader, kernel, and kernel modules must be signed. - Kexec and Kdump are disabled. - Hibernation (suspend on disk) is disabled. - Access to /dev/kmem and /dev/mem is not possible, not even as root user. - Access to the I/O port is not possible, not even as root user.
-All X11 graphical drivers must use a kernel driver. - PCI BAR access through sysfs is not possible. - custom_method in ACPI is not available. - debugfs for asus-wmi module is not available. - the acpi_rsdp parameter does not have any effect on the kernel.
+- To ensure that Secure Boot cannot be easily circumvented, certain kernel features are disabled when running under Secure Boot. - Boot loader, kernel, and kernel modules must be signed. - Hibernation (suspend on disk) is disabled. - Access to /dev/kmem and /dev/mem is not possible, not even as root user. - Access to the I/O port is not possible, not even as root user.
+All X11 graphical drivers must use a kernel driver. - PCI BAR access through sysfs is not possible. - custom_method in ACPI is not available. - debugfs for asus-wmi module is not available. - the acpi rsdp parameter does not have any effect on the kernel.